nrwl/nx/docs/generated/packages/next/documents/overview.md

+---
+title: Overview of the Nx Next.js Plugin
+description: The Nx Next.js plugin contains executors and generators for managing Next.js applications and libraries within an Nx workspace.
+This page also explains how to configure Next.js on your Nx workspace.
+---

 When using Next.js in Nx, you get the out-of-the-box support for TypeScript, Cypress, and Jest.
 No need to configure anything: watch mode, source maps, and typings just work.

 The Next.js plugin contains executors and generators for managing Next.js applications and libraries within an Nx workspace.
 It provides: